The Whitehurst Case in Post Civil-Rights Montgomery

-Published in 2018 by NewSouth Books, Closed Ranks tells the latter-day story of the Whitehurst Case, a police-shooting controversy in Montgomery, Alabama in the mid-1970s.
-The Alabama Writers Forum’s review of the book stated, “Closed Ranks is a powerful and methodical memoir that captures a wrongful historical account of the untold murder of Bernard Whitehurst Jr., an African American man who was senselessly killed on December 2, 1975 by a white officer on the Montgomery police force.”
+Published in 2018 by NewSouth Books, Closed Ranks tells the latter-day story of the Whitehurst Case, a police shooting controversy in Montgomery, Alabama in the 1970s.
+In this previously untold Black Lives Matter story, a white police officer shot and killed an unarmed black man, whose family is still seeking justice.
+The Alabama Writers Forum’s review of the book stated, “Closed Ranks is a powerful and methodical memoir that captures a wrongful historical account of the untold murder of Bernard Whitehurst Jr., an African-American man who was senselessly killed on December 2, 1975 by a white officer on the Montgomery police force.”

 Published in 2009 through a joint project of Auburn University at Montgomery and the Alabama Humanities Foundation, this curriculum guide focuses on the history, literature, and art of the Black Belt region of western Alabama, which produced writers Harper Lee and Mary Ward Brown, artists William Christenberry and Charlie “Tin Man” Lucas, and the Gee’s Bend Quilters.
 Foster acted as General Editor for the project.

 The Life and Poetry of John Beecher, 1904 – 1980:

 Advocate of Poetry as a Spoken Art